Shakshi3104/spotify-dlt-duck-db/README.md

-# dltHub example: Spotify Web API to DuckDB
+# dlt→dbt example: Spotify Web API to DuckDB

 This repository is a small example for dltHub of extracting Spotify data to DuckDB.